-A total of 33 focus groups were held, involving 186 participants.
+Focus Groups were also conducted, in total 33 focus groups were held, involving 186 participants.
 Focus Group types ranged from Hispanic males, South Phoenix young families, expectant mothers and parents of young children, Asian/Pacific Islander seniors, and young American Indians.
 These meetings were also conducted via a virtual platform, participants had a \$45 financial incentive.

-Data from focus groups indicated top community-identified health issues, located in the table below.
+Data from this data collection indicated top community-identified health issues, located in the table below.
 Overall, mental health was the primary issues with nearly 50% of respondents affirming it was a top issue to them.
 This was a change from the 2019 survey, were the majority of respondents noted Alcohol/substance abuse as the top health condition.